Order a Dr. Harvey's Trial Bag!

 Allergies/Intolerance

-After eating foods to which they're allergic or intolerant, they can commonly cause stomach pain and diarrhea.
+Eating foods to which dogs are allergic or intolerant can commonly cause stomach pain and diarrhea.

 If you think your companion is potentially allergic to a specific food, look for additional symptoms like: